Viaplay Xtra: Motorsport

-NASCAR features on the channel, which broadcast the 2018 Daytona 500: the first time the event was shown on free to air television in the UK.
-FreeSports also shows the Xfinity Series and Camping World Truck Series showing live as well as highlights of the Monster Energy NASCAR Cup Series.
-Also live on the channel are Australian V8 Supercars, Swedish and Polish Speedway.
-There are also highlights of Monster Jam, Arenacross, Formula D, Brisca Stock Car Racing and the FIA World Rallycross Championship.
+NASCAR featured on the channel, which broadcast the 2018 Daytona 500: the first time the event was shown on free to air television in the UK.
+FreeSports also showed the Xfinity Series and Camping World Truck Series showing live as well as highlights of the Monster Energy NASCAR Cup Series.
+Also live on the channel were Australian V8 Supercars, Swedish and Polish Speedway.
+There were also highlights of Monster Jam, Arenacross, Formula D, Brisca Stock Car Racing and the FIA World Rallycross Championship.
 In 2020, the race also aired on sister channel Premier Sports.

 Pool

 In February 2018, the International Professional Pool Association (IPA), FreeSports Champions Cup (Blackball) was televised live on FreeSports over the course of three days and was won by Ben Davies.
 Following this, the IPA FreeSports Pool Cup began on 12 February 2018, with the aim of finding Britain's best Blackball pool player.

 In 2019, the IPA world championship was broadcast.
 It started on Thursday to Saturday 7–9 February, with the final being contested between Marc Farnsworth of England and Tom Cousins from Wales.